-SPAN-101 🕸 🔤 Elementary Spanish I 5 Credits
+SPAN-101 S Elementary Spanish I 4 Credits

 This course includes the introductory study of vocabulary, grammar, and pronunciation.
 It emphasizes the development of proficiencies in speaking, reading, listening, and writing.
 Students will enhance their understanding of the language, culture, and geography of the Hispanic world.
-A laboratory is included.

-SPAN-102 State Elementary Spanish II 5 Credits
+SPAN-102 S AAS Elementary Spanish II

-This course is a continuation of SPAN-101, emphasizing further development of basic language fluency.
-A laboratory is included in the course.
+This course is a continuation of SPAN-101, emphasizing further development of basic language proficiency.